StatisMike/shiny.reglog/README.md

 growth without danger of breaking changes.
 In the future I plan to widen the usability:

-1. Easier access for adding other language support for contributors rather than hard-coding them into main module codes
-2. Some kind of admin / levels of authorization for users
+1. Some kind of admin / levels of authorization for users
-3. Passphrase for SQLite database
+2. Passphrase for SQLite database
-4. Automated initial creation of googlesheet4 and SQLite database for usage with modules

 ## 2. Installation